The application deadline has been reached for the following Scholarships:

 The Allan Inglis Travel Scholarship 2022-23

 The Allan Inglis Travel Scholarship is open to Junior and Senior Honours or Postgraduate students in SMLC studying French, or travelling to France or a Francophone country for reasons related to their study or research.
 Full details of conditions and eligibility are included on the form.
-Please complete the form and return it to email@example.com by the deadline of Monday 12th December 2022, 12 Noon: Allan Inglis Travel Scholarship Application Form.
-The scholarship will be awarded in My Campus in January 2023.
+Please complete the form and return it to email@example.com by the deadline of Monday 24th April 2023, 12 Noon: .
+The scholarship will be awarded in My Campus in May 2023.

 AHRC Doctoral Programme Scotland 2022-23/ College of Arts PhD Scholarships 2022-23